mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 Retro games have a particular aesthetic driven by graphical limitations and the simplified game mechanics which are due to the limited capabilities of the hardware and storage space involved.

+### Home making and consuming of media

+Messing around and affinity groups.
+Ito's work on  and naturalistic studies of digital use and creativity in the home including the value of informal playing around [@ito_connected_2013-1; @ito_hanging_2010], and Gee and the process of tapping into affinity groups and affinity spaces [@gee_what_2004].
+Gee's (2004b) work on games and associated culture as learning experiences is founded on his understanding of how the engender a shared discourse and emerging identities .

+In addition, maker culture more generally is relevant due to the alignment with tinkering as educational practice in stem education, supported by family involvement and brokering of experiences.
+The details of tinkering as a pedagogical practice are explored in more detail in the literature review of this thesis.

 ## Context of Home Education and family learning